VirgilSecurity/virgil-sdk-net/documentation/guides/configuration/client-pfs.md

 In order to use the Virgil Infrastructure, set up your client and implement the required mechanisms using the following guide.

-Don't see your language?
-Virgil is also available as a [REST API](/references).

 ## <a name="head1"></a> Install SDK

 The Virgil .NET PFS is provided as a package named Virgil.PFS.
 The package is distributed via NuGet package management system.